mechatroner/vscode_rainbow_csv/README.md

 #### Set rainbow separator
 Set the currently selected text (single character or multiline string) as a separator and re-highlight the file.

+#### Virtual Align
+Align columns graphically (virtually) using VSCode inlay hints as extra spacing.
+Unlike "Align" command that inserts extra spaces into the underlying file, "Virtual Align" doesn't modify the file itself.

 #### Align, Shrink
-Align columns with whitespaces or shrink them (remove leading/trailing whitespaces)
+Align columns by inserting extra whitespaces or shrink the columns (remove leading/trailing whitespaces)

 #### ColumnEditBefore, ColumnEditAfter, ColumnEditSelect
 Activate multi-cursor column editing for the column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.